-Interactions between glatiramer acetate injection and other drugs have not been fully evaluated.
-Results from existing clinical trials do not suggest any significant interactions of glatiramer acetate injection with therapies commonly used in MS patients, including the concurrent use of corticosteroids for up to 28 days.
-Glatiramer acetate injection has not been formally evaluated in combination with interferon beta.
+Interactions between glatiramer acetate and other drugs have not been fully evaluated.
+Results from existing clinical trials do not suggest any significant interactions of glatiramer acetate with therapies commonly used in MS patients, including the concurrent use of corticosteroids for up to 28 days.
+Glatiramer acetate has not been formally evaluated in combination with interferon beta.

 Included as part of the "PRECAUTIONS" Section

-Approximately 13% of glatiramer acetate injection 20 mg per mL patients in the five placebo-controlled studies compared to 6% of placebo patients, and approximately 2% of patients exposed to glatiramer acetate injection 40 mg per mL in a placebo-controlled trial compared to 1% of placebo patients, experienced at least one episode of transient chest pain.
-While some of these episodes occurred in the context of the Post-Injection Reaction described above, many did not.
+Approximately 13% of glatiramer acetate injection 20 mg per mL patients in the 5 placebo-controlled studies compared to 6% of placebo patients, and approximately 2% of patients exposed to glatiramer acetate injection 40 mg per mL in a placebo-controlled trial compared to 1% of placebo patients, experienced at least one episode of transient chest pain.
+While some of these episodes occurred in the context of the Immediate Post-Injection Reaction described above, many did not.
 The temporal relationship of this chest pain to an injection was not always known.
 The pain was usually transient, often unassociated with other symptoms, and appeared to have no clinical sequelae.
 Some patients experienced more than one such episode, and episodes usually began at least 1 month after the initiation of treatment.
 The pathogenesis of this symptom is unknown.

 Lipoatrophy And Skin Necrosis

 At injection sites, localized lipoatrophy and, rarely, injection site skin necrosis may occur.
-Lipoatrophy occurred in approximately 2% of patients exposed to glatiramer acetate injection 20 mg per mL in the five placebo-controlled trials compared to none on placebo, and 0.5% of patients exposed to glatiramer acetate injection 40 mg per mL in a single placebo-controlled trial and none on placebo.
+Lipoatrophy occurred in approximately 2% of patients exposed to glatiramer acetate injection 20 mg per mL in the 5 placebo-controlled trials compared to none on placebo, and 0.5% of patients exposed to glatiramer acetate injection 40 mg per mL in a single placebo-controlled trial and none on placebo.
 Skin necrosis has only been observed in the post-marketing setting.
 Lipoatrophy may occur at various times after treatment onset (sometimes after several months) and is thought to be permanent.
 There is no known therapy for lipoatrophy.
 To assist in possibly minimizing these events, the patient should be advised to follow proper injection technique and to rotate injection sites with each injection.

 Potential Effects On Immune Response